avaframe/AvaFrame/docs/moduleAna5Utils.rst

 avalanche simulation results have been transformed into the radar coordinate system to facilitate direct comparison, combined with the attempt to analyze simulation results in an avalanche path dependent coordinate system (:cite:`Fi2013`).
-In addition to the **tt-diagram**, :py:mod:`ana5RangeTime` also offers the possibility to produce simulated **range-time diagrams** of the flow variables with respect to a radar field of view.
-With this, simulation results can be directly compared to radar measurements in terms of front position and inferred approach velocity.
-The colorcoding of the simulated **range-time** diagrams refers to average values of the chosen flow parameter (e.g. flow depth, flow velocity) at specified range gates.
-This colorcoding is not directly comparable to the intensity given in the range-time diagram from radar measurements.
+In addition to the **tt-diagram**, :py:mod:`ana5Utils.distanceTimeAnalysis` also offers the possibility to produce simulated **range-time diagrams** of the flow variables with respect to a radar field of view.
+With this, simulation results can be directly compared to radar measurements (for example moving-target-identification (MTI) images from :cite:`KoMeSo2018`) in terms of front position and inferred approach velocity.
+The colorcoding of the simulated **range-time** diagrams show the average values of the chosen flow parameter (e.g. flow depth (FD), flow velocity (FV)) at specified range gates.
+This colorcoding is not directly comparable to the MTI intensity given in the range-time diagram from radar measurements.

 ..
 Note::
   The data processing for the **tt-diagram** and the **range-time diagram** can be done *during run time* of :py:mod:`com1DFA`, or as a postprocessing step.
-However, the second option requires saving all the required time steps of the flow variable fields, which is much more computationally expensive compared to the first option.
+However, the second option requires first saving and then reading all the required time steps of the flow variable fields, which is much more computationally expensive compared to the first option.

 To run
 ~~~~~~~